modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 On the web, we have many many different ways of writing documentation.
 However, one thing almost all of them have in common is that they rely on [Markdown](https://en.wikipedia.org/wiki/Markdown) or some kind of variation of it.

-And it's no surprise, because Markdown is supported practically everywhere (vscode, atom, github, gitlab, dev.to, npmjs, ...)
+And it's no surprise, because Markdown is supported practically everywhere (VS Code, Atom, GitHub, GitLab, dev.to, npmjs, ...)

 ## For Tools that Do Not Run in the Browser